 Getting ready for the ACT exam goes beyond just reviewing trigonometry and grammar rules.
-Doing well on the ACT pacing and stamina, so you can keep up your focus over hours of testing.
+Doing well on the ACT requires pacing and stamina so you can keep up your focus over hours of testing.
 So just how long is the ACT test?
 And how many questions do you have to answer per minute?
-Learn the ins and outs of ACT timing so you can study to maximize your time on the ACT.
+Learn the ins and outs of ACT timing so you know how to maximize your time on the ACT.

 ACT Test Length

 The ACT is 2 hours and 55 minutes long (or 175 minutes), but 3 hours and 35 minutes long (215 minutes) if you take the ACT Plus Writing.
 Each section is given in one chunk and takes between thirty and sixty minutes.

 You will receive just one 10-minute break after the Math section and a 5-minute break after the multiple-choice sections if you are taking the ACT Plus Writing.
 Definitely use that time to stretch, drink some water, and have a snack, since you will be testing for over an hour before and after the break.